 Current Opinion in Allergy and Clinical Immunology was launched in 2001.
 It is one of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The fields of allergy and clinical immunology are divided into 14 sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
 Here we are pleased to introduce the Journal's Section Editors for this issue.

-Ramsay L. Fuleihan, MD, is Associate Professor at Northwestern University Feinberg School of Medicine and Attending Physician at Children's Memorial Hospital in Chicago, Illinois, USA, where he is also Director of Primary Immunodeficiency Clinical Services and Director of the Jeffrey Modell Foundation Diagnostic Center for Primary Immunodeficiencies.
-In addition, Dr Fuleihan is Associate Director of the Allergy and Clinical Immunology Training Program at the Northwestern University Feinberg School of Medicine, USA.
+Ramsay L. Fuleihan, MD, is Associate Professor at Northwestern University Feinberg School of Medicine, USA and an Attending Physician at the Ann & Robert H. Lurie Children's Hospital of Chicago, Illinois, USA, where he is also Director of Primary Immunodeficiency Clinical Services and Director of the Jeffrey Modell Foundation Diagnostic Center for Primary Immunodeficiencies.
+In addition, Dr Fuleihan is Associate Director of the Allergy and Clinical Immunology Training Program at the Northwestern University Feinberg School of Medicine.
 Dr Fuleihan received his medical degree at the American University of Beirut in Lebanon.
 He then trained in pediatrics at Duke University Medical Center in Durham, North Carolina, USA and in allergy and immunology at the Children's Hospital Boston at Harvard Medical School in Massachusetts, USA.

 A Diplomate of the American Board of Allergy and Immunology, Dr Fuleihan is a member of several professional societies, including the American Academy of Allergy, Asthma and Immunology, the European Society for Immunodeficiencies, the Clinical Immunology Society, and the Society for Pediatric Research.
 He is a member of the steering committee of the US Immunodeficiency Network and a member of the Medical Advisory Committee of the Immune Deficiency Foundation.

 Dr Robert Bush received his MD degree from West Virginia University, USA.
-After completing his residency in Internal Medicine and fellowship in Allergy and Immunology at the University of Wisconsin – Madison, USA, he joined the faculty.
+After completing his residency in internal medicine and fellowship in allergy and immunology at the University of Wisconsin – Madison, USA, he joined the faculty.
 He is currently Professor (Emeritus) of Medicine and was the former Chief of Allergy at the William S Middleton VA Hospital, Madison, Wisconsin, USA.
 His research interests include sublingual immunotherapy, allergen characterization, fungal allergy, food allergy, and occupational asthma.
-He is certified by the American Board of Allergy and Immunology.